Gluten-Free Restaurant Options

 Below you will find a list of restaurants (and their allergen menus) where I’ve had safe eating experiences.

-- Chick-fil-A: grilled chicken nuggets, grilled chicken salad, waffle fries, cole slaw, ice cream. https://www.chick-fil-a.com/About/Great-Food
+- Chick-fil-A: grilled chicken nuggets, grilled chicken sandwich with gluten-free bun, waffle fries, coleslaw, ice cream. https://www.chick-fil-a.com/About/Great-Food

-- Chipotle: burrito bowl, I cannot eat the corn tortillas because they heat them on the same equipment as the flour tortillas.
+- Chipotle: burrito bowl and chips, I cannot eat the corn tortillas because they heat them on the same equipment as the flour tortillas.
 Ask the employee to please put on new gloves. https://chipotle.com/allergens

-- Outback: ask for gluten free menu. https://www.outback.com/nutrition/gluten-free
+- Outback: ask for the gluten-free menu. https://www.outback.com/nutrition/gluten-free

 - Zaxbys: Traditional wings (plain) with Zack sauce. https://www.zaxbys.com/zaxbys-allergen-guide/